avsteele/C_Programming_Notes/site/2-Writing_Programs.md

 ## Summary

-With this chapter complete you:
+With this section complete you:

 * write, compile, and run programs on REPLIT
 * write to the console via `printf`